Wouldn’t it be amazing to reconnect with nature and live in an environment that we were made for?

 The (relative) humidity increases in the summer, causing the wood to expand and a decreased humidity in the winter leads to the opposite.

-Relative humidity will also differ between the outdoors and indoors due to heating or airconditing.
+Relative humidity will also differ between the outdoors and indoors due to heating or air conditioning.

 To make things even more difficult, wood doesn’t change equally in all directions.
-The continous swelling and shrinking can also lead to cracks in the wood overtime.
+The continuous swelling and shrinking can also lead to cracks in the wood over time.

 You simply cannot stop wood from moving and when you try to limit it, it will actually cause more cracks.